IdealSolutions/notify/README.md

 notify
 ======

-Will be used to push
+Will be used to send push notifications.
+Planning to do it using PHP and MySQL and will be adding support for APN, GCM, Android and Windows for now.